 Additional details about academic probation and the minimum GPA required for each checkpoint can be found in the University Catalog.

 Students are required to take final exams during the scheduled times unless permission has been granted by the Associate Academic Dean to reschedule finals.
-Final exam schedules are posted on the Registrar website and in individual student schedules in ARMS.
+Final exam schedules are posted on the Enrollment Services website and in individual student schedules in ARMS.
 Students should review their final exam schedule early in the term and make appropriate travel plans so that their travel arrangements do not conflict with any of their exams.
 Rescheduling final exams is allowed only in cases of serious illness or for situations beyond the student’s control and are not allowed to accommodate family or personal travel plans, personal convenience, or timing of difficult exams.

 Students with 3 exams scheduled for 1 day may also request to change one of those exams.
 Students may request to change the time of a final exam by submitting a Final Exam Change Request with supporting documentation to the Office of the Associate Academic Dean.
 Requests for changes not related to illness or emergency must be received at least 4 weeks prior to the original date of the final exam.

 Students with a documented disability who are provided extended time for exams as an accommodation and have 2 or more final exams scheduled for 1 day may request to change the time of a final through the Student Office for Accessibility Resources 864.294.2320.
 Deadlines for submitting these requests are posted in the Student Office for Accessibility Resources and are emailed to qualifying students every semester.